eapowertools-archive/qs-app-metadata-analyzer/README.md

 # qs-app-metadata-analyzer
-A Qlik Sense application that iterates over app metadata endpoints in combination with the QRS API providing a holistic view of your application metadata across your site.
+Qlik Sense applications that ingest Qlik app metadata endpoints in combination with QRS API calls providing a holistic view of your application metadata across your site and/or of a single app.

 ![Dashboard](https://s3.amazonaws.com/dpi-sse/dpi-qlik-sense-app-metadata-analyzer-server/AppMetaDashboard.png)